gjtorikian/mathematical/README.md

 [ {:data => "...", :width => ... }, { :data => '$not__thisisnotreal$', :error => "...", {:data => "...", :width => ... }]
 ```

 That is, while the first and last elements are valid LaTeX math, the middle one is not, so the same string is returned.
-As with single strings, a message is also printed to STDERR.
+As with single strings, the error message is printed to STDERR, but not raised.

 ### Options